 The purposeful over-exaggeration of a statement in order to create a more intense or over-the-top effect.

-Hyperbole can be paired with similes or metaphors and are most commonly used in highly emotive situations or dialogue to create an even greater emotional reaction.
+Hyperbole are most commonly used in highly emotive situations or dialogue to create an even greater emotional reaction.
 Can also be humorous if used in mundane settings.

 Imagery

-Words used to create an idea or mental image of something, most often found in descriptions or created through descriptive language.
+Words used to create an idea or mental image of something created through descriptive language.

-Imagery is generally focused on settings, objects and characters to ensure audiences have a very clear idea of what is happening and how it all looks.
+Imagery is generally focused on settings, objects and characters, enabling audiences to envisage what is happening and how it all looks.
 Common in poetry.

 Intertextuality

-This occurs when one text makes reference to another text, either obviously or in a more subtle way (e.g. allusions) in order to make a point or draw links between the two.
+This English technique occurs when one text makes reference to another text, either obviously or in a more subtle way (e.g. allusions) in order to make a point or draw links between the two.

-Example: Frankenstein (Mary Shelley) makes subtle intertextual references throughout the text to the Greek myth of Prometheus in order to better express her warning against ‘playing God’.
+Example: Mary Shelley’s Frankenstein makes intertextual references throughout the text to the Greek myth of Prometheus in order to better express her warning against ‘playing God.’

 Irony

-Example: “Well aren’t I lucky!”, when said by an unlucky character or one who has just suffered due to bad luck, is ironic.
+Example: The statement “Well aren’t I lucky!” is ironic when said by a character who has just suffered due to bad luck.

-This describes the way in which a narrative flows or is told.
+This describes the way in which a narrative flows or is told chronologically.

 A linear narrative moves forward in time, directly from point A to point B with events occurring in chronological order.
 A non-linear narrative may jump from different times, characters, etc. with events occurring out of chronological order.